rwatson462/blog-cms-backend-symfony/README.md

 `/articles` to fetch a list of all articles currently listed in the blog.
 Requires signed JWT token that is validated in the same way as the login route (by re-signing).

+### CORS

+I have enabled Cross Origin Request Security throughout this app by automatically sending the required headers on each request from `src/index.php`.
+I acknowledge that this is very silly in the real world, but I've done it because I run the Symfony back end on a different port on my localhost to the React front end, thus CORS was getting in my way.

 ## Boilerplate code

 > If anyone wants to see the code _I_ have written, please ignore these files